HanbingWang2001/WebPage/_pages/about.md

 # 🎖 Honors and Awards
 - *2021.10* Third Prize in Mathematical Contest in Modeling.
-- *2021.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment
+- *2021.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment.
-- *2021.08*  Second prize in Mathematical Contest in modeling of Shandong University
+- *2021.08* Second prize in Mathematical Contest in modeling of Shandong University.
 - *2021.05* Third Prize in 2021 National English Competition for college students.
 - *2020.10* Third Prize in National Undergraduate Electronic Design Contest.
-- *2020.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment
+- *2020.10* First prize scholarships in Research Innovation and Aesthetic Education Accomplishment.
-- *2020.11* Fifth place in badminton competition of Shandong University
+- *2020.11* Fifth place in badminton competition of Shandong University.
 - *2020.06* Outstanding Youth Volunteer.

 # 📖 Educations